Narayani-Julia/Reactivities/client/README.md

 - using Automapper version 13 because it uses the same config and same commercial license as the course

 - cancellation token: if user triggers an action where we dont need to wait on a response from the db, we send a cancellation token

+## ----- Many to One ------
+- Class1: public Class2?
+Class2 {}
+//Navigation property to help you use the access the model public int?
+StockId{}
+- Class2: public List<Class1> {} = new List<Class1>

+-download: microsofts sqlserver database to API.csproj
+- entityframeworkCore.tools to api.csproj
+- entityframeworkcore.design to api.csproj

+- ctor + enter = gives you constructor
+- in DbContext: keep all the tables you need to store here. public DbSet<ClassNName> ClassName {get; set;}